In this article, we address two perspectives on legally using images (from a copyright perspective) in libraries:

 - In library social media posts

-The first step in legally using images in libraries is ensuring library staff understand how copyright applies to images.
+Your first step in legally using images is ensuring administrative and library staff understand how copyright applies to images, and how permissions and licensing works.

 What Images Are Protected by Copyright?